cantrellcloud/cocloud-k8s-dev-cluster-stitch/README.md

 ```

 - initialize default configuration
-	- if building an image, this is a good point to take snapshot 1
+	- if building an image, this is a good time to take snapshot 1

 `kubeadm init`